-Once stacked, the pile is then left to cure, covered with water-proof material enabling a dry portion of the pile to be burned when weather conditions allow.
+Once stacked, the pile is then left to cure and becomes covered with water-proof material enabling a dry part of the pile to be burned when weather conditions allow.
 Pile burning operations take place between late fall through early spring.
-The Northstar Fire Departments protocol is to pile burn when appropriate conditions allow.
+The Northstar Fire Department's protocol is to pile burn when proper conditions allow.
 This includes smoke dispersion, precipitation levels, and population density.

 Tools for pile burning include fire gel (Aluma-gel), 1-2 drip torches consisting of a mixture of diesel fuel and gasoline to ignite the pile.
-Once the pile is ignited, a person supervises one to five piles, consistently keeping the pile burning and ensuring 100 percent consumption.
+Once the pile is ignited, a person ignites one to five piles, consistently keeping the pile burning and ensuring 100 percent consumption.
 A pile burning operation can consist of one to two hundred fifty piles per day to burn.

-Placer County requires that a Burn Variance be submitted through the Prescribed Fire Information Reporting System (PFIRS).
+Placer County requires that a Burn Variance be sent through the Prescribed Fire Information Reporting System (PFIRS).
 This burn variance requires a strategy to pile burning, taking into consideration public and government notification, atmospheric conditions, and possible adverse effects to the local and adjacent communities.
 A nominal fee is included to obtain an air-pollution permit from the local air quality control board.

-A seven-person crew can burn approximately twenty-five to fifty piles within one acre between \$2,500 and \$2,800.
-Additional expenses such as drip torch mix, Aluma-gel, and next day pile consolidation and mop-up can bring the average cost to burn up between \$2,900 and \$3,100 per acre.
+A seven-person crew can burn approximately twenty-five to fifty piles within one acre between \$2,800 and \$3,300.
+Added expenses such as drip torch mix, Aluma-gel, and next-day pile consolidation and mopup can bring the average cost to burn up between \$2,900 and \$3,500 per acre.